What Do Actors Want From Directors?

 6. An Achievable Vision

-There’s a reason every film, TV show, music video, and commercial has a director: Chaos would ensue without one!
+There’s a reason every film, TV show, film video, and commercial has a director: Chaos would ensue without one!
 However, a director who doesn’t have a clear vision, or can’t communicate what they want, is downright disastrous and wastes the talents and time of all of those involved in the production.
 Sure, that’s heavy but it’s true.

 So make sure you realize what you’re asking for and understand how to get there.
 Inspire your actors and empower them to get where they need to be to bring your vision to life.
 This will give them a sense of ownership over their roles and a true investment in the film overall.